Marijuana Mailbag: Your Questions, Answered

 The legalization and subsequent commercialization of marijuana is an unstoppable trend and a once-in-a-generation chance to get onto the ground floor of an industry that’s becoming a juggernaut.

-Pot stocks underwent a correction this year, but that was inevitable.
+Pot stocks underwent a correction in 2019, but that was inevitable.
 The hype over marijuana had crested and a shakeout was overdue.
-But now many quality marijuana stocks are on the bargain shelf.
+Now many quality marijuana stocks are on the bargain shelf.